amrita40/Multi-Agent-AI-System/README.md

 This project is a multi-agent AI system designed to intelligently process and classify incoming business documents in various formats (PDF, JSON, Email/text).
 The system automatically detects the format and intent of each input, routes it to the appropriate specialized agent, and maintains a shared context for traceability and chaining.

 ---

 ## Demo

-Here’s a screenshot of the system in action:

-## Demo